Beacon Grand Hotel: History

 After the stock market crash in 1929, the hotel still prospered, attracting Hollywood luminaries like Dolores del Río, Myrna Loy, Barbara Stanwyck and the “Our Gang” child actors, as well as dance troupes and vaudeville players.
 Prohibition was repealed in 1933 and in 1936, the hotel opened a supper club on the street level that became a popular San Francisco nightspot featuring dancing, dramatic lighting and murals painted by A.B.
 Heinsbergen.
 Legendary San Francisco columnist Herb Caen dubbed the Persian Room “The Snake Pit” because, he said, “You never heard such hissing or saw such writhing."

 The Sir Francis Drake was sold to Conrad Hilton in 1938.
 It was his first hotel outside of Texas.
 Hilton sold the hotel to industrialist E. B. DeGolia on December 8, 1941, the day after Pearl Harbor was bombed, and Western Hotels (later Western International, today Westin) assumed management of the property.
 During World War II, blocks of rooms were taken over by the U.S. military and the hotel was the scene of many tearful farewells and joyous reunions as troops made their way to and from the Pacific.
 During the war and in the post-war era, the Sir Francis Drake Hotel become synonymous with San Francisco nightlife thanks to the popularity of the Persian Room and Starlight Room (known then as the Starlite Roof), the 21st floor nightclub that featured dining, dancing and orchestras.

 In 1965, Bewitched star Paul Lynde and James "Bing" Davidson, a 24-year-old actor, checked into the hotel together.
-After a few hours of drinking tragedy struck when Davidson accidentally fell to his death from the window of 822.
+After a few hours of drinking tragedy struck when Davidson accidentally fell to his death from the window of room 822.

-Princess Hotels bought the Sir Francis Drake in 1970 and assumed management from Western International on December 1, 1970.
+Princess Hotels International bought the Sir Francis Drake in 1970 and assumed management from Western International on December 1, 1970.
 As the hotel approached its 50th anniversary, an extensive $5 million restoration was undertaken – equal to the cost of the original construction.
 It was begun in 1971 and included uncovering and restoring lobby paintings depicting Drake's explorations and original ironwork and chandeliers that had been covered in several layers of paint.
 Completed in 1974, the project also revealed and restored the grand marble staircase and reduced the number of rooms from 600 to 386.
-During this time, famed doorman and local personality Tom Sweeney assumed his post at the Drake’s entrance in the hotel’s trademark red Beefeater uniform.
+During this time, famed doorman and local personality Tom Sweeney assumed his post at the Drake's entrance in the hotel's trademark red Beefeater uniform.
 His photograph was reportedly taken hundreds of times per day prior to his 2020 retirement.